golobby/orm/README.md

 //this will update entity with id = 1 orm.Save(&User{ID: 1, Name: "Amirreza2"}) // UPDATE users SET name=?
 WHERE id=?, "Amirreza2", 1
 ```
-also you can do custom update queries using again query builder or raw sql as well.
+Also, you can do custom update queries using query builder or raw SQL again as well.
 ```go
 res, err := orm.Query[User]().Where("id", 1).Update(orm.KV{"name": "amirreza2"})
 ```

-using raw sql
+### Using raw SQL

 ```go
 _, affected, err := orm.ExecRaw[User](`UPDATE users SET name=?
 WHERE id=?`, "amirreza", 1)
 ```
 ### Deleting entities
-It is also easy to delete entities from database.
+It is also easy to delete entities from a database.
 ```go
 err := orm.Delete(user)
 ```
-you can also use query builder or raw sql.
+You can also use query builder or raw SQL.
 ```go
 _, affected, err := orm.Query[Post]().WherePK(1).Delete()